M1thieu/currentLP/README.md

 ## Community

-Join our community[https://discord.gg/u2J25aGy8c] to engage with other contributors and stay updated on the latest developments.
+Join our community[on Discord](https://discord.gg/u2J25aGy8c) to engage with other contributors and stay updated on the latest developments.
 Check out our [Code of Conduct](link-to-code-of-conduct.md) for a positive and inclusive community.